hitesh-vs/HIFAR-Drive/README.md

 -  Unified pipeline with modular architecture and visual output renderer

-Read the full [report] for more details(./Report.pdf).
+Read the full [report](./Report.pdf) for more details.

 ---

-This project has also been showcased in a [Product Pitch Video], highlighting the most notable features of the pipeline.
-The motive behind making this is to present the work as an engaging, product-oriented walkthrough that anyone can understand, ranging from laypersons to experts in the field. (https://www.youtube.com/watch?v=IlkewlcQNXE)
+This project has also been showcased in a [Product Pitch Video](https://www.youtube.com/watch?v=IlkewlcQNXE), highlighting the most notable features of the pipeline.
+The motive behind making this is to present the work as an engaging, product-oriented walkthrough that anyone can understand, ranging from laypersons to experts in the field.